RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

 #### 7-No special fallbacks when JavaScript is disabled

 Bootstrap's plugins don't fall back particularly gracefully when JavaScript is disabled.
-If you care about the user experience in this case, use <noscript> to explain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.
+If you care about the user experience in this case, use `<noscript>` to explain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.

-Third-party libraries
+>**Third-party libraries**

-Bootstrap does not officially support third-party JavaScript libraries like Prototype or jQuery UI.
-Despite .noConflict and namespaced events, there may be compatibility problems that you need to fix on your own.
+>>**Bootstrap does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
+Despite `.noConflict` and namespaced events, there may be compatibility problems that you need to fix on your own.

-### B-Transitions transition.js
+### B-Transitions (transition.js)

 #### 1-About transitions

-For simple transition effects, include transition.js once alongside the other JS files.
-If you're using the compiled (or minified) bootstrap.js, there is no need to include this—it's already there.
+For simple transition effects, include `transition.js` once alongside the other JS files.
+If you're using the compiled (or minified) `bootstrap.js`, there is no need to include this—it's already there.

 #### 2-What's inside

-Transition.js is a basic helper for transitionEnd events as well as a CSS transition emulator.
+Transition.js is a basic helper for `transitionEnd` events as well as a CSS transition emulator.
 It's used by the other plugins to check for CSS transition support and to catch hanging transitions.

 #### 3-Disabling transitions

-Transitions can be globally disabled using the following JavaScript snippet, which must come after transition.js (or bootstrap.js or bootstrap.min.js, as the case may be) has loaded:
+Transitions can be globally disabled using the following JavaScript snippet, which must come after `transition.js` (or `bootstrap.js` or `bootstrap.min.js`, as the case may be) has loaded:

     ```JavaScript/JQuery
     $.support.transition = false